Solomon1533/1dgk.github.io/_posts/2024-01-25-google-cyber-certificate.md

 I'll take notes throughout the course and post them here, beginning with the first of eight courses in the Google Cybersecurity Specialization, Foundations of Cybersecurity.

+As much as possible, I try to interpret the concepts into my own words.
+However, that's difficult in a course like this, which has so many definitions.
+At any rate, I plan to add a link to an Anki note deck for future reference.

 # Foundations of Cybersecurity

 ## Module 1: Welcome to the exciting world of cybersecurity